Fallaxe/RubricaTelefonica_SO2324/README.md

 ```
 server's makefile has also **make run** and **make clean**

-The first boot of server it will generate the settings.txt file with user and password(hashed)
+The first boot of the server it will generate the settings.txt file with user and password(hashed)
 You can reset user and password with
 ``` markdown
 cd bin/